olapiv/rondb-docker/managed_rondb/README.md

 Whenever the ndb-agent realises that its internal state diverges from the desired state, it will move to `WORKING_TOWARDS_DESIRED_STATE` and not ask for new desired states.
 The `ERROR_STATE` means that it has tried reaching the desired state n times (n is configurable) and has failed.
 The idea is that any (validated) desired state can be reached within one reconciliation loop.

 Both at the `ERROR_STATE` and the `AT_DESIRED_STATE`, the ndb-agent will continue observing its state.
-If it notices that it has diverged from its latest accepted desired state, it will change its `RECONCILIATION STATE` to `WORKING_TOWARDS_DESIRED_STATE` and run the reconciliation loop again.
+If it is `AT_DESIRED_STATE` and it notices that it has diverged from its latest accepted desired state, it will change its `RECONCILIATION STATE` to `WORKING_TOWARDS_DESIRED_STATE` and run the reconciliation loop again.

 All logic of the ndb-agent's state machine is run on the ndb-agent leader.
 This decides which actions to run to reach a desired state.
 Most importantly, it runs gRPC functions on the follower ndb-agents.
 For example, it will execute the gRPC function `StartDataNode` on the ndb-agent which is in the container/VM where the leader decides that a RonDB data node should be run.
 These gRPC functions are the only side effects the leader has and therefore state transformation tests can be tested fairly easily by replacing these with dummies.
 In Go, this often simply means returning `err=nil`.